jkroso/pico-i2c-driver.c/Readme.md

 This code turns a Raspberry Pi Pico into a USB slave and a I²C master.
 You send it commands over USB serial and it forwards them onto it's own I²C bus.

+To use it, connect your pico via USB with the bootselect button held down.
+Then drag and drop the [built code](https://github.com/jkroso/pico-i2c-driver.c/releases/download/v0.1.0/pico-i2c-driver.c.uf2) onto it.
+Then unplug the USB.
+From now on every time you plug it in it will be ready to go.

 Pin Map:

 ```